Gaibandha-2

-Gaibandha-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is vacant.
+Gaibandha-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Md.
+Abdul Karim of the Bangladesh Jamaat-e-Islami.

 Boundaries

 The constituency encompasses Gaibandha Sadar Upazila.

 History

-The constituency was created in 1984 from the Dinajpur-2 constituency when the former Dinajpur District was split into three districts:Panchagarh, Thakurgaon, and Dinajpur.
+The constituency was created in 1984 from a Rangpur constituency when the former Rangpur District was split into five districts: Nilphamari, Lalmonirhat, Rangpur, Kurigram, and Gaibandha.